SmaertBoty/MC-Tools/README.md

 - The estimated time since the last server update
 - Normal times are ~1 second, at 20 tps

-### `start_tick_monitor_and_wait()`
-- Starts the tick monitor, and waits for values to flow in.
-Ususally this isnt needed, since starting up this script also starts the monitor.
-- In case you accidentally killed the monitor, this is the function to restart it.
-Otherwise it should never be used

 ### `delay(func:callable, args:tuple, by:int, threaded:bool=True, server:bool=True)`
 - Delays a function call
 - `func`: a callable